mattcone/static-guide/content/chapter-10-setting-up-continuous-deployment.md

 ![Selecting the GitHub repository in Netlify](/images/figures/figure-72.png)

 On the next page, you'll see settings related to how Netlify builds your website.
 You can leave these set to their default values.
-Netlify can automatically detect that you're building a Hugo website, and it will use the `hugo` command.
+Netlify will automatically detect that you're building a Hugo website, and it will use the `hugo` command.
 After you've reviewed the settings, click the **Deploy** button.

 Netlify will check out your repository, build your website, and deploy it.
 We've set up continuous deployment!
 The next time we push a change to the `main` branch, Netlify will automatically deploy it to our website.